xuechao2/xuechao2.github.io/_pages/about.md

 ---

-Dr. Xuechao Wang is currently an Assistant Professor in [Thrust of Fintech](https://hkust-gz.edu.cn/academics/four-hubs/society-hub/financial-technology) at HKUST(GZ).
+Dr. Xuechao Wang is currently an Assistant Professor in [Thrust of Fintech](https://soch.hkust-gz.edu.cn/academics/ftec/) and [Thrust of IoT](https://iott.hkust-gz.edu.cn/) at HKUST(GZ).
 He obtained a PhD degree in Electrical and Computer Engineering at University of Illinois Urbana-Champaign in 2023, advised by Prof. [Pramod Viswanath](https://web3.princeton.edu/members/).
 Previously, he obtained a Bachelor Degree in Electronic Engineering at Tsinghua University in 2018.
 His research interest is in blockchains.
-During his PhD, he has published several papers in top conferences in the field of computer security, and his research has influenced the design of multiple public chains.
+He has published many papers in top conferences in the field of blockchains, computer security and distributed computing, and his research has influenced the design of multiple public chains.

 Here is a more detailed [CV]({{site.url}}/assets/CV_4.pdf) and [Publications]({{site.url}}/publications/).